Caracas Entry Requirements

 Visa Required

-Typically 90 days for tourist visas, varies by visa type
+Typically 90 days for tourist visa

 Arrival Process